binder-project/binder-docs/markdown/devs-overview.md

 - `register` combining a Docker image with a template specification for deployment
 - `deploy` launch a template on a cluster

-The easiest way to set up and interface with Binder services are through [`binder-control`](https://github.com/binder-project/binder-control) and [`binder-client`](https://github.com/binder-project/binder-client).
+The easiest way to setup and interface with Binder services are through [`binder-control`](https://github.com/binder-project/binder-control) and [`binder-client`](https://github.com/binder-project/binder-client).

 [`binder-control`](https://github.com/binder-project/binder-control) wraps all Binder services and provides an interactive tool for starting and stopping them.
 For example, if you launch a fresh instance on Google Compute Engine, and install the requirements, you can start all Binder services with